-A straightforward sign that you are in need of braces is if you have too much space in-between your teeth.
+A straightforward sign that you are in need of braces is if you have too much space in between your teeth.
 Leaving large gaps in your smile can put you at risk for tooth decay, jaw misalignment, and difficulties eating.
-Gaps can make it easy for food to get trapped in the gaps, causing gum irrigation as well as experience on-going pain.
+Gaps can make it easy for food to get trapped in the gaps, causing gum irrigation as well as experiencing ongoing pain.
 By getting braces, they can help lessen these gaps and prevent future problems.

 As you are eating, you may notice that it is difficult, or even painful to bite down.
 This will happen primarily with hard-to-chew foods like apples or sticky candy.
 Some people notice that they are continually biting the side of their cheek or tongue when they eat.
 The misalignment of your teeth may be causing this type of disordered eating.

 If you are experiencing clicking, creaking, or jaw pain, then it may be because of tooth misalignment.
-While it can be very easy to write-off the occasional jaw pain, it is essential to bring up to your dentist.
+While it can be very easy to write off the occasional jaw pain, it is essential to bring it up with your dentist.
 You can significantly lessen jaw pain by straightening out your teeth and correcting your bite.
 Experiencing jaw pain can also be a symptom of a more pressing issue that needs to be addressed immediately.
 It is better to be on the safe side and seek the advice of a dental professional before things get out of hand or painful.

 When you have a malocclusion (crooked or crowded teeth), then you will need braces to create more space and realign your bite.
 An easy way to tell if you are at risk for crowding is to floss regularly.
 If you are having a hard time flossing between certain teeth then it is likely that you have a space issue that needs to be addressed with braces.
 If this is left untreated, a malocclusion can turn into an impacted tooth which may have to be pulled or lead to costly surgery.

 If you have protruding teeth that stick beyond your lips, then you will need braces to put them back into alignment.
-Not only are protruding teeth tough on a person’s self-esteem, they can also put an individual at high-risk for a dental injury.
+Not only are protruding teeth tough on a person’s self-esteem, but they can also put an individual at high risk for a dental injury.
 Any teeth that aren’t protected by the lips can easily be knocked out during an accidental fall.